ExCALIBUR-SysGenX/pdesoft/index.md

 The schedule features three invited speakers:

 * [Joachim Schöberl](https://www.asc.tuwien.ac.at/~schoeberl/wiki/index.php/Joachim_Sch%C3%B6berl)
-  (TU Wien) will be speaking about Netgen/NGSolve;
+  (TU Wien) spoke about Netgen/NGSolve;
 * [April Novak](https://npre.illinois.edu/people/profile/ajnovak2)
-  (University of Illinois, Urbana-Champaign) will be speaking about MOOSE and ECP;
+  (University of Illinois, Urbana-Champaign) spoke about MOOSE and ECP;
 * [Tzanio Kolev](https://people.llnl.gov/kolev1) (LLNL)
-  will talk about  MFEM and CEED.
+  spoke about MFEM and CEED.

-Alongside these speakers, there are 36 contributed talks on a range of topics.
+Alongside these speakers, there were 36 contributed talks on a range of topics.
 The full schedule for PDESoft 2024 can be found on the [schedule page](/schedule).